 Demystifying Sober for the Sober Curious

 I’m nothing short of stunned by the dramatic changes that have occurred in my life over the course of the past 5 weeks since I decided to commit to 3 months of sobriety.
-I’ve been thinking a lot about how to describe my experience to someone else in the early stages– someone, perhaps who can’t quite bring themselves to give up drinking for any significant period of time, even though they know they need to.
+I’ve been thinking a lot about how to describe my first month sober to someone else in the early stages of sobriety — someone perhaps, who can’t quite bring themselves to give up drinking for any significant period of time, even though they know they need to.
 Someone, in other words, exactly like me, as I was 6 weeks ago.
 I want to try to isolate what changed for me, and what the first month of sobriety can look like.
 This is probably going to be a chapter-length post, so get comfy! 😉 I’ve included sub-headings for anyone who wants to skip to a relevant section, and highlighted the major points in bold.

 Why I chose to get sober (can you relate)?

 Many people with a drinking problem feel as though drinking is the best thing in their lives– the one, needful, non-negotiable thing.
 And they’re right to think so because this is what it has become.
 But it has not become the best and most important thing in your life on its own merit (i.e. because drinking really is that wonderful).
 It has become the most important thing in your life by eating away– diminishing, destroying– all the other important things in your life until alcohol is the one pleasure left.
 When I say this, I don’t mean that your life has necessarily fallen down around you, that you’ve lost everything.
 The problem hasn’t necessarily progressed that far.
 What I mean is that things that used to be pleasurable, inspiring, fulfilling (before you had a drinking problem) have lost their glow, their inherent beauty.